PurnaB/techinnovator-bootstrap-main/README.md

 # Tech Innovator By Themefisher

-BINGO is a powerful Bootstrap Business Template from the Themefisher team.
+Tech Innovator is a powerful Bootstrap Business Template from the Themefisher team.
 By using this theme, it will be possible for you to make your startup/business website and so on.

 <!-- demo -->
 ## Example Site